wp-plugins/easy-media-gallery/readme.txt

 > * [DEMO : 10+ Lightboxes](http://ghozylab.com/plugins/easy-media-gallery-pro/demo/best-gallery-lightboxes/)

 = Full media support =
 <p>Easy Media Gallery plugin satisfy all your needs letting you create different types of wordpress portfolio, photo album and also from a simple picture to an image slider, a video and audio player.
-All in one solutin.
+All in one solution.
 Easy Media Gallery represents a perfect solution for any type of media.
 Each item can be:</p>

 * An image
 * Photo Albums (<em>[Pro Version](http://ghozylab.com/plugins/easy-media-gallery-pro/demo/best-gallery-and-photo-albums-demo/)</em>)